nabato/alabaster-themes/README.md

 <!-- Plugin description -->

-Light and dark minimal themes for Jetbrains IDEs based on [tonsky's sublime-scheme-alabaster](https://github.com/tonsky/sublime-scheme-alabaster).
+Light and dark minimal themes for Jetbrains IDEs based on [tonsky's sublime-scheme-alabaster](https://github.com/tonsky/sublime-scheme-alabaster) with a slight twist.

-These themes go further in minimalistic approach by narrowing global definitions only to function declarations.
-So we have only four elements to highlight (all in broad terms):
+Themes use Jetbrains' color palette to provide best possible experience and go further in minimalistic approach by highlighting only function declarations and omitting other global definitions.
+The highlighted items are (all in broad terms):

 #### Strings